 Hosting applications are traditionally due around December 1 for the following calendar year.
 There is a fixed sanctioning fee due at the time of application.
 After the event is hosted, a post-tournament report must be completed and returned to WYSA.
 The post-tournament report should be accompanied with payment (number of teams x \$10).
+Please note, applications will not be accepted if previous year post-tournament report and payment are not submitted.
 When preparing to apply for tournament sanctioning, teams should have the following information:

-- o Tournament name
+- Tournament name

 - Tournament date(s) & location(s)

 - Age groups & genders

 - Anticipated number of teams

-- o Tournament application deadline

-- o Referee assignor information

-- Type of tournament (competition level)